zoom/meetingsdk-web-sample/README.md

 - [Developer Support](https://developers.zoom.us/support/) - Technical support
 - [Developer Forum](https://devforum.zoom.us) - Community discussions
 - [Premier Developer Support](https://www.zoom.com/en/support-plans/developer/) - Priority support plans

+### CDN development with Vite 8

+The CDN sample uses Node.js 22 (22.12 or newer).
+Run `nvm install` and `nvm use` inside `CDN` to select it.
+Run `npm install` in `CDN`, then `npm start` for HTTP or `npm run https` to use the included local certificate.
+The main server uses port 9999 and the meeting isolation server uses port 9998.

+Run `npm test` for server and build checks, or `npm run build` to generate `CDN/dist`.
+When hosting the build, configure `Cross-Origin-Resource-Policy: cross-origin` and add `Cross-Origin-Embedder-Policy: require-corp` and `Cross-Origin-Opener-Policy: same-origin` for `/meeting.html`.
+Local CDN scripts retain their classic script ordering.